SohamGovande/pneumonia-detection-with-vision-transformer/README.md

     ```
 4. Run the training script using the `train.py` file.
     ```
-    python3 train.py
+    python3 train.py path/to/train/folder/
     ```

+    if you have a test set and as folder structure as above pass
+    ```
+    python3 train.py path/to/train/folder/ --test --test-directory path/to/test/folder/
+    ```

-### Prediction
+### Prediction/train/

 After training the model, you can make predictions on new chest X-ray images using the following steps:

 1. Place the test images in a directory.
+    >This does not have to follow folder structure

 2. Run the prediction script using the `predict.py` file.
     ```
-    python3 predict.py directory/to/a/folder/that/contains/images/to/test
+    python3 predict.py path/to/test/folder/
     ```

 ### Running the Streamlit App